Light-HD/jetsonmitrccar/RUNNING_FourWd.md

 `roslaunch low_level_speed_controller allg.launch is_four_wd:=true`
 **TODO: Write the agent names comes with the roslaunch (and their brief descriptions)**

 This starts the controller node with parameters in param folder.
-By default this node listens to /cmd_vel and publishes commands with 50.0Hz and uses 4% duty cycle for takeoff.
-Topic names can be changed from the yaml file and control type, timeout and publish rate can be changed inside the node.
-Example setup can be found in nodes source code.
+Controller is responsible for taking cmd_vel and generating necessary commands for VESC driver.
+This node also handles takeoff behaviour.

 To start the steering controller: